lennox55555/Manifest-Automated-Testing/README.md

  - Open a terminal or command prompt.**

-   #### b.
-Clone the Manifest-Automated-Testing repository using the following command:
+ - Clone the Manifest-Automated-Testing repository using the following command:

 ```sh
 git clone https://github.com/lennox55555/Manifest-Automated-Testing.git
 ```
-   c.
-Navigate to the cloned directory:
+  - Navigate to the cloned directory:

 ### `Step 2: Install Cypress 13.6.0`

-   #### a.
-Inside the Manifest-Automated-Testing directory, install Cypress by running:
+   - Inside the Manifest-Automated-Testing directory, install Cypress by running:

 ```sh
 cd Manifest-Automated-Testing